JCMexplains/writing-for-success-2023/textbook.md

 gerund.
 If you use the six basic sentence patterns when you write, you should be able to avoid these errors.

+#### Prepositional Phrase Fragments

 When you see a prepositional phrase, check to see that it is part of a sentence with a subject and a main verb.
 Here, the prepostional phrase *After walking over two miles* is not part of a sentence with a subject and a main verb, so it is a fragment.

 > **Prepositional phrase fragment**: After walking over two miles.
 John remembered his wallet.

-You can fix it by attaching it to the front of its neighbor complete sentence:
+You can fix it by attaching it to the front of its neighbor independent clause:

 > **Fixed by adding to the front**: After walking over two miles, John remembered his wallet.

-Or you can fix it by attaching it to the back of its neighbor complete sentence:
+Or you can fix it by attaching it to the back of its neighbor independent clause:

 > **Fixed by adding to the back**: John remembered his wallet after walking over two miles.

-##### Fragment Example 2
+##### Prepositional Phrase Fragment Example 2

-> **Fragment**: The dog growled at the vacuum cleaner.
+> **Prepositional phrase fragment**: The dog growled at the vacuum cleaner.
 When it was switched on.
 >
 > **Fixed**: When the vacuum cleaner was switched on, the dog growled.
 >
 > **Fixed**: The dog growled at the vacuum cleaner when it was switched on.

+#### Dependent Clause Fragments

 Clauses that start with a dependent word---such as *since*, *because*, *without*, or *unless*---are similar to prepositional phrases.
-Like prepositional phrases, these clauses can be fragments if they are not connected to an independent clause containing a subject and a verb.
-To fix the problem, you can add such a fragment to the beginning or end of a sentence.
-If the fragment is added at the beginning of a sentence, add a comma.
+Like prepositional phrases, these *dependent clauses* are fragments if they are not connected to an independent clause.

+Here, *Because we lost power* is a dependent clause fragment.

-> **Fragment**: Because we lost power.
+> **Dependent clause fragment**: Because we lost power.
 The entire family overslept.

->
+You can fix it by attaching it to the front of its neighbor independent clause:

 > **Fixed**: Because we lost power, the entire family overslept.

->
+Or you can fix it by attaching it to the back of its neighbor independent clause:

-> **Fixed**: The entire family overslept ~Because~ because we lost power.
+> **Fixed**: The entire family overslept because we lost power.

+##### Dependent Clause Fragment Example 2

-> **Fragment**: He has been seeing a physical therapist.
+> **Dependent clause fragment**: He has been seeing a physical therapist.
 Since his accident.
 >
 > **Fixed**: Since his accident, he has been seeing a physical therapist.
 >
 > **Fixed**: He has been seeing a physical therapist ~Since~ since his accident.

+#### Gerund Fragments

 When you encounter a word ending in *-ing* in a sentence, identify whether or not this word is used as a verb in the sentence.
 You may also